t1protocol/t1/contracts/script/README.md

   forge script ./script/upgrade/UpgradeT1XChainReaderLocal.s.sol:UpgradeT1XChainReaderLocal --rpc-url localhost --broadcast
   ```

-## Deploying 7683 to Arbitrum Sepolia and Base Sepolia
+## Deploying 7683 to Arbitrum Sepolia, Base Sepolia, and HyperEVM

-This section walks you through deploying the 7683 system to both Arbitrum Sepolia and Base Sepolia testnets.
+This section walks you through deploying the 7683 system to Arbitrum Sepolia, Base Sepolia, and HyperEVM testnets.
 Since reads
 use event logs only, no dedicated messenger contracts are required.
 You will deploy just the xChainReader and the
 ERC-7683 pull modules.
 Each Forge script broadcasts the tx, verifies it on the relevant explorer API, and uses your API
 key to confirm source code.